-Despite the fact that most organizations take part in some type of inventory management, not all organizations are engaging in this critical process in the best ways possible.
+Although most organizations take part in some type of inventory management, not all organizations engage in this critical process in the best ways possible, resulting in inaccurate inventory.
 In fact, within many businesses, paper-based manual operations is still the approach used for inventory management.
 Spreadsheets are printed out, and workers must physically check items off the list.

 This strategy isn’t just time-consuming but incredibly costly as well.
 It is also prone to human error, which could further drive the price of inventory management up.
 But this isn’t the only source of inaccuracy when it comes to keeping track of merchandise and offerings.
 Other areas could create situations in which the company loses considerable working capital without even realizing it.

 Let’s take a look at some of the processes and strategies associated with inaccurate inventory management, and how these could be causing your organization to waste money.

 “Investing too much working capital in inventory reduces the amount of liquid financial resources.”

 Tying up working capital